 Audytorium Wydziału Chemii

-This is the auditorium of the Faculty of Chemistry in Wrocław.
+Explore the auditorium of the Faculty of Chemistry in Wrocław.
 The ‘Audytorium Wydziału Chemii’ was built in post-war Poland.
 It’s a real pearl of the modernist architecture from the Polish People’s Republic.
 The building was built in 1970.
 The auditorium has been closed since 2007.
+It has a rich story, and it still surprises visitors today.
+The building is empty now, but it keeps its beauty.

 Built 1970